CLASSES + WORKSHOPS

-Participants can enroll in each of the following for the Summer Program:
+Participants can enroll in each of the following for the Fall Program:

 1) Path with Art Singers or Veterans Choir,